-ED behaviors can cause a huge disruption in normal digestion and the body’s ability to send signals regarding hunger and fullness levels.
+ED behaviours can cause a huge disruption in normal digestion and the body’s ability to send signals regarding hunger and fullness levels.

 Perhaps it would be a good idea to explore the following questions with your dietitian:

-How often am I engaging in behaviors (if I am)?
-If I increase or decrease behaviors, do I notice a change in my hunger/fullness or my digestion?
+How often am I engaging in behaviours (if I am)?
+If I increase or decrease behaviours, do I notice a change in my hunger/fullness or my digestion?
 And how so?
 I have definitely had clients whose IBS symptoms dramatically improved once they started nourishing properly.

-Sometimes, that is the first line of defense in preventing or decreasing GI symptoms.
+Sometimes, that is the first line of defence in preventing or decreasing GI symptoms.
 That being said, that’s not always the case!
 And I’ll talk more about this later in my post.